ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The matching zone or hostname.

 --dns-svcs
-:   The upstream DNS servers will be forwarded to, for example: ip1,ip2
+:   The upstream DNS servers are forwarded to, for example: `ip1`,`ip2`.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #update-custom-resolver-forwarding-rule-examples}

-Update a forwarding rule `9a234ede-c2b6-4c39-bc27-d39ec139ecdb` in custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.
+Update the forwarding rule `9a234ede-c2b6-4c39-bc27-d39ec139ecdb` in custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.

 ```sh
 ibmcloud dns custom-resolver-forwarding-rule-update f1aba936b94213e5b8dca0c0dbf1f9cc 9a234ede-c2b6-4c39-bc27-d39ec139ecdb --type zone --match "example.com" --dns-svcs 192.168.0.1,192.168.0.2 --description "demo" -i "dns-demo"